kjirou/rpglevel/README.md

 ### Build commands

-- `grunt` builds all files for development by browser.
+- `grunt` builds all files for development on web.
 - `grunt watch` executes `grunt` each time at updating CoffeeScript files.
 - `grunt release` generates JavaScript files for release.